 - Give a missed dose as soon as you think about it.

-- If it is less than 7 days until your child’s next dose, skip the missed dose and go back to your child’s normal time.
+- If it has been 7 days or more since the missed dose, skip the missed dose and go back to your child’s normal time.

 - Do not give 2 doses at the same time or extra doses.